developer-zebra/developer-zebra-site/src/ekd/1-0/download/index.md

 1. **[Visit the EKD download page](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/enterprise-keyboard.html)**.
 2. **Scroll down to the desired EKD version** corresponding to the <u>Android version on the target device</u>.
-3. Download and install the package using the standard procedure.
+3. Download and install the package using the standard procedure for Windows application installation.